Jesse Carll (shipbuilder)

-Jesse Carll (March 12, 1832 – October 24, 1902) was a 19th century American shipbuilder in Northport, New York.
-He was one of the prominent shipbuilders of Long Island and known for building fast and seaworthy yachts and schooners.
+Jesse Carll (March 12, 1832 – October 24, 1902) was a 19th-century American shipbuilder in Northport, New York.
+He was a shipbuilder in Long Island who built yachts and schooners.
 Carll built the popular schooner pilot-boat Jesse Carll, named in his honor.
-He died on October 24, 1902 in Northport, at 72 years old.
+He died on October 24, 1902, in Northport, at 72 years old.
 His brother, had the David Carll's shipyard, which was the first commercial shipyard built in City Island.

-Early life

-Jesse Carll was born in Northport, New York on March 12, 1832.
-He was the son of Jesse E. Carll, Jr., and Susan Scudder Smith.
-He married Anna Eliza Jarvis in 1859 and had seven children.

 Career

 In 1849, when he was 17 years old, he and his brother David Carll apprenticed under James and Lloyd Bayles shipbuilders of Port Jefferson, New York.
 In 1854, he and his brother David Carll, began shipbuilding in Northport under the firm name D & J. Carl.
 They built the 650-ton bark Storm Bird, costing $35,000, which put them into debt.
 They dissolved the partnership in 1865.
 David Carll built his shipyard in City Island and continued with the business until he retired in 1885.